manvalls/ebjs/README.md

 });
 ```

 With this definition, when calling *ebjs.pack* on a *Person* object, we will obtain a binary buffer with the label (200) packed as a *Number*, followed by the name packed as a *String* and the gender and the age both packed as a *Number*.
-The definitions of *String* and *Number* are what defines the actual bytes that are placed in each place.
+The definitions of *String* and *Number* are what determines the actual bytes that are placed in each location.

 ### Low level definitions